dhavalbhinde/bhinde_dhaval_spring2017/finals/Readme.md

 - Finding the Top 10 City Zip codes where incidents are reported for Year 2017

-1.Extract the data from 311_2017.csv for year 2017 and create a dataframe to read the Zip Code and the Complaint_Type 2.Count the values of Zip Code to find the count of incidents reported by zip code 3.Get the top 10 zip codes with the highest no. of incidents reported 4.Use Seaborn to plot the Top 10 Zip Codes with Highest Reported 311 Incidents - 2017
+1. Extract the data from 311_2017.csv for year 2017 and create a dataframe to read the Zip Code and the Complaint_Type
+2. Count the values of Zip Code to find the count of incidents reported by zip code
+3. Get the top 10 zip codes with the highest no. of incidents reported
+4. Use Seaborn to plot the Top 10 Zip Codes with Highest Reported 311 Incidents - 2017

 ![A2G1_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis2_Graph1.png)

 - Finding the highest reported complaint and its distribution by Percent

-1.Index the Complaint_Type and get a unique count of each of the issues reported 2.Plot a line chart to see the Top 20 Complain_Type vs Count - 2017 3.To further analyze the complaint types we narrow down the top 10 complaint types and their % distribution as compared to the total issues reported.
+1. Index the Complaint_Type and get a unique count of each of the issues reported
+2. Plot a line chart to see the Top 20 Complain_Type vs Count - 2017
+3. To further analyze the complaint types we narrow down the top 10 complaint types and their % distribution as compared to the total issues reported.
-4.Plot a Donut Graph of Complaints By Type and their % distribution - 2017
+4. Plot a Donut Graph of Complaints By Type and their % distribution - 2017

 ![A2G2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis2_Graph2.png)